-The undersigned counsel of record further certifies that all parties to this case,
+The undersigned counsel of record further certifies that all parties to this case, the Petteway Plaintiffs, NAACP Plaintiffs, the United States, and Defendants have consented to this filing.

 IDENTITY AND INTEREST OF AMICUS CURIAE

 Formed in 1995, the Storefront is a leader in broadening access to legal representation to underserved communities and has developed expertise in Voting Rights Act ("VRA") cases.
 The Storefront uses legal advocacy to promote the most important aspect of citizenship in the United States, the right to vote.
 The Storefront fights to ensure all Americans have equal and equitable access to the political system.
 Since its inception, the Storefront represents individuals on a pro bono basis in a wide variety of cases including, but not limited to, voting rights.